 The act of settling.
-Chicken and dumplings in early-August because of the Seattle chill.
+Chicken and dumplings in early August because of the Seattle chill.
 Nesting.
 Furnishing a home on the strictest of budgets.
 Unemployed since May, resources dwindling.
 But I had a couch and a desk and a chair and a dresser and a bed and a bed-frame within three days.
-Thank you, Craiglist.
-And boyfriend from lugging it all up the stairs.
+Thank you, Craigslist.

 I have a balcony that faces a tree and lush living room carpeting to sprawl out on.
 I call the tree my tree.
 While in Indiana, I kept saying I miss my tree.
 My tree.
 It’s already turning.
 September is tomorrow.
 My tree will lose its leafs soon, I think.